jameshanlon/jameshanlon.github.io/content/hex-processor.md

 (``STAM`` and ``STAI``) fits most cases where expression results generated into ``areg`` need to be written to memory.

+### Address generation

 A special constant-loading instruction ``LDAP`` is used to generate bytewise program addresses, relative to the program counter, such as for branch targets.

+### Branching

 For branching, a relative branch is provided with ``BR``, which can be used for example to reach a label location.
-Conditional branch versions ``BRZ`` and ``BRN`` are used to implement logical binary operations (less than, equal etc) and ``BRB`` is an absolute branch, which can be used, for example, to return to a calling function.
+Conditional branch versions ``BRZ`` and ``BRN`` are used to implement logical binary operations (less than, equal etc) and ``BRB`` is an absolute branch that is used, for example, to return to a calling function using an address retrieved from memory.

 ## The X language

 The X language is defined in [a separate PDF]({{'hex/xhexnotes.pdf'|asset}}).
 X is simple enough that it can be compiled using simple techniques to the Hex architecture, whilst providing enough flexibility to express complex programs such as its own compiler (more on that later).
-It is an imperative language and has features for procedure calling, composition of statements, looping and conditional statements, expressions including function calls, and representation of memory with variables, arrays and string literals.
-The following X program uses Bubblesort to sort an array of four elements:
+X is an imperative language and has features for procedure calling, composition of statements, looping and conditional statements, expressions including function calls, and representation of memory with variables and arrays.
+To give an indicative example of X programming, the following program implements Bubblesort to sort an array of four elements:

 ```
 val length = 4;